 One of the main benefits of investing in Real Estate syndications compared to other options, like the stock market, is the passive income it provides.
 Although stocks can provide dividend payments, these payments are traditionally smaller than a multifamily investment would provide.

 We understand that for individuals who are new to real estate investing this may seem too good to be true.

 The key is to understand how real estate investments generate cash flow and, in turn, how it makes its way from the asset itself back to you.
 To explore this process, let’s start at the beginning.

 The Day One – In-House Management – REEP Difference

 Upon closing, your real estate syndication journey begins.
 You are now invested in a property and how that business plan is executed will impact the performance of your investment.
 REEP (Real Estate Equity Partners) is right there with you, we are your partners in this process.
-REEP is vertically integrated and our property management team, REEP Management, is on-site taking charge of the property within minutes of closing.
+REEP is vertically integrated and our property management team, REEP Residential, is on-site taking charge of the property within minutes of closing.
 But well before this point, the management team was working behind the scenes from the beginning – working with the Equity team to build the business plan and to be ready to implement it from the moment we assume ownership.

 Once our management team is on-site, the fun really begins.
 Our teams begin implementing the business plan right away.
 Depending on the property and its unique needs, we will start making improvements.
 These changes can include a variety of things such as adding amenities, improving management, controlling costs, and making unit upgrades.
 These changes work together to improve the property.

 Within a short period of time, the property begins to show increased income from these improvements.
 Depending on the complexity of the business plan, it can take up to six months for this process to start impacting the properties bottom line.
 At this point, the increase in income is passed along to the investors in monthly or quarterly payments, depending on the property.